AaronSmart/SolanaAppWallet/README.md

-# the owner account Mnemonic words has being leaked, all tokens are gone, it's very nice for you to return the part of tokens,thank you again (2021-10-8)
-# Connect me with email if you have any questions： AaronSmart@qq.com

-# I try my best to save this project and make it live again,thank you for support(2021-10-10)
-# Those who had ULA tokens before will be compensated,please send me the buy transcation signature

-# The project is undergoing internal iterative development and looks forward to a better version(2022-01-04)
+# The project is undergoing internal iterative development and looks forward to a better version
+# road map for 2022(long-term plan)
+First quarter
+Improve the basic functions of Solana payment and related use experience

+Second quarter
+Integrate coin swap exchange and aggregate transactions

+Third quarter
+Integrating DAPP and related ecosystem applications

+Fourth quarter
+Improve the open source and related materials,  let the community drive development projects

 # SolanaAppWallet
 Solana APP Standard Wallet